 The Alabama Department of Public Health advises pregnant women to consider postponing travel to areas where the Zika virus is being transmitted, including areas in South and Central America, as well as the American territories, including Puerto Rico.
 Infection with the Zika virus causes only mild symptoms in the majority of the cases, but an apparent link to birth defects and other pregnancy-related poor outcomes has been associated with infection during pregnancy.
 Out of an abundance of precaution, the ADPH is recommending that health care providers advise their patients who are pregnant about the risk of travel to these areas.

 Zika can be passed through sex, even if the infected person does not have symptoms.
+Both males and females can pass it to sex partners.
 Sex includes vaginal, anal, and oral sex, and the sharing of sex toys.
 Couples with a partner who lives in or has traveled to an area with active Zika transmission should use condoms (or other barrier methods to protect against infection).
-For couples in which the partner has symptoms during or on return from an area with active Zika transmission:

 - If partner traveling was female, use barrier methods or abstain from sex for at least 8 weeks after returning.